xXleowXx/gitlab-charts/doc/advanced/external-mattermost.md

 ## Deploy GitLab Helm Chart

-To deploy Gitlab Helm Chart, follow the instructions described [here](https://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html).
+To deploy Gitlab Helm Chart, follow the instructions described [in official documentation](https://docs.gitlab.com/charts/).

 Here is a light way to install it: